 How do we create a safe and compelling working environment that supports a hybrid working model?

-As businesses consider re-opening their workspace, they’re all too aware that employee expectations have changed.
-Employees want the office environment to provide the same autonomy they get from working remotely with the added benefit of face-to-face collaboration, access to alternative tools and technology and opportunities for seamless migration between different work modes.
+As businesses review their workspace, they’re all too aware that employee expectations have changed since the pandemic.
+Employees want the office environment to provide the same autonomy they get from working remotely with the added benefit of face-to-face collaboration, flexible work areas, access to alternative tools and technology and opportunities for seamless migration between different work modes.

 Creating an authentic workplace community not only contributes to people’s wellbeing; it leads to better business outcomes too.
 People feeling part of a community boosts productivity, engagement, innovation and commitment.
 It’s no surprise then that people rank ‘connection to people’ and ‘purpose’ among the top reasons for wanting to return to the workplace, which presents leaders with an opportunity to drive engagement and ‘build back better’.